 Just like with Webex, there is no need to get any specialized software or hardware for the meeting to work.
 However, it is interesting that once your room is set, you can just save it in the cloud, and it will be in the exact same condition during your next visit.

-Alternatively, once you set up your perfect room, you can save it as a template that you can use whenever the need arises.
+Alternatively, once you set up your perfect room, you can save it as a template that you can use whenever the needed.
 This way you won’t need to waste time organizing everything for your future events.

 While Webex has got a variety of integrations available, Adobe Connect definitely beats it in terms of customization.
 Not only does it have APIs, but it also includes different apps to help fulfil your most daring expectations.